moriss/cs50x24/README.md

 #####
 Try to write 1of5 versions of a program/function using the function creation guide below.
+Move the numbers achieved to the left of the description
 Your starting place is try.c to check what you need to do next.
 Remember to save the try.c code into the relevant folder and mark what number you are on.
 2.Check written notes for your next task.
 3.Watch video.

 Function creation guide:
 1:Written in main
-2:Written as its own function with not i/o if poss 3.Written with i but no o if poss
+2:Written as its own function with no i/o if poss 3.Written with i but no o if poss
 4.Written with i and 0 if possi
 5.Written with i and 0 and use the output